rhyslwells/Data-Archive/content/standardised/Regularisation of Tree based models.md

   - evaluation
   - model_explainability
 ---
+Tree models, such as Random Forests and Gradient Boosting, can also be regularized, although they don’t use L1 or L2 regularization directly.
+Instead, they are regularized through hyperparameters like max depth, min samples split, and learning rate to control the complexity of the trees.

 In tree-based models, regularization is not applied in the same way as it is in linear models (i.e., using L1 or L2 penalties).

 In tree models, [[Regularisation]] is done by controlling the growth of the trees using [[hyperparameters]] like